ILDaviz/Opencart-Facebook-Login/README.md

 5. Connect your facebook login button with the layout.

 ----------------------------------------------
-In case you need help or you got any idea how to improve this module even better then send us an e-mail.
+In case you need help or you got any idea how to improve this module pls add pull request.
 In develope now:
 - New system comunication core async
 - Add module for insert on layout